 A suite of new approaches, enabled by technology, are radically changing the landscape of how participation can be built into our organizations.

 Today, we are able to involve the members of our community directly in allocating net profit, through a process called collaborative budgeting.
-Each guest, member and resident of the Embassy is allocated a proportional share of this net profit, as a function of the number of days they spent in the house that month — even if they only stayed one night.
+Each guest, member and resident of the Embassy is allocated a proportional share of this net profit, as a function of the number of days they spent in the house that month — even if they only stayed one month.

 Collaborative budgeting was initially popularized in Porto Alegre, Brazil, and has since spread to cities around the world looking to engage their citizens more deeply.
 Those are primarily municipal-level convenings to facilitate citizens voting on spending priorities.

 On a smaller scale, community groups like POC 21 and Ouishare, and small businesses like Enspiral Services, Loomio and Robin Hood Coop are experimenting with giving people direct control over certain dollars to spend for the organization.

 How do we achieve this on an operational level?
 What processes and tools do we use, and how can we simplify and automate as much as possible so that it’s not taking up valuable, and limited, human resources to manage the process?

 Between guests, residents, and other community members, we have several dozen unique people staying in our house each month (not to mention events, attendance at which we don’t track yet, but which total in the hundreds).
 Each of these people contributes to the house culture and projects, using the different spaces, observing and ideating together.
 In most cases, they have also made some financial contribution through the course of their participation, whether through rent, guest accommodation, or a membership fee.